Personal Dosimetry in Direct Pulsed Photon Fields with the Dosepix Detector: The Dosepix detector

 where $N_\mathrm{i}^\mathrm{x}$ denotes the number of events in energy bin $i$ for the pixel type $x$, and $k_\mathrm{i}^\mathrm{x}$ its corresponding conversion factor.
 The total dose is the sum of the dose contributions of the three detectors.
 Two separate dose values are calculated, one for the small and one for the large pixels.
 The statistical uncertainty of $H_{\mathrm{DPX}}^{x}$ is calculated following \cite{GUM} via a propagation of uncertainty assuming the uncertainty of $N_\mathrm{i}^\mathrm{x}$ as $u(N_\mathrm{i}^\mathrm{x}) = \sqrt{N_\mathrm{i}^\mathrm{x}}$:

 Information regarding the characterizations of Dosepix with X-rays and analog test-pulses can be found in \cite{Ritter}, and measurements of the count rate linearity in dependence of the dose rate can be found in \cite{Zang}.
 A dosimetry system consisting of 3 Dosepix detectors is utilized as described in \cite{Hp10}, where the energy and angular dependence in continuous photon fields were already presented.
+Each of the three detectors is covered by a filter cap of a different shape and material.
+The filter caps are an aluminum half-sphere of 2$\,$mm thickness, a tin half-sphere of 1$\,$mm thickness and an aluminum cylinder with a thin aluminum foil of 0.25$\,$mm thickness on its top which has a hole above the sensor.
+The filter caps are optimized for the angular dependence of the personal dose equivalent $H\mathrm{_p(10)}$.